 The following is a list of the 12 most common parking violations in West Valley City.
-The City code outlining the violation is referenced in parentheses.
 This is not a comprehensive list of traffic codes and violations.
 For a complete list, refer to West Valley City Code Title 22-2.

-- Snow on Roads: Do not park on the street if there’s one inch or more of snow accumulated on the road.
-Keeping your cars off of the streets during a snow storm allows the plows to keep your roads clear and safe for everyone.
-(22-2-115)
+- Snow on Roads: Do not park on the street if there is one inch or more of snow accumulation.
+This allows the plows to keep your roads clear and safe for everyone.

 - Parking Near Mailboxes: You can’t park within 15 feet of a public or private curbside mailbox between the hours of 8am and 5pm.
-Make sure to keep your distance so that your neighbors can get their mail and you can avoid getting a citation.
-(22-2-117)
+Keep your distance so your neighbors can get their mail and you can avoid a citation.

-- Sidewalks and Crosswalks: It’s illegal to park your vehicle where it blocks a sidewalk or is within 20 feet of a crosswalk.
-Sidewalks and crosswalks are for people, not cars.
+- Sidewalks and Crosswalks: It’s illegal to park a vehicle where it blocks a sidewalk or is within 20 feet of a crosswalk.
 Keep them clear.
-(22-2-107)

 - Fire Hydrants and Fire Lanes: There’s no parking within 15 feet of a fire hydrant.
 In the event of a fire, fire fighting equipment will need that space to access the hydrant.
-Make sure they can get that access.
-Same goes for fire lanes.
-Fire lanes are designated by a red curb which means don’t park there.
-(22-2-107)
+Same goes for fire lanes, which are marked by a red curb.
+Don’t park there.

-- Too Far from the Curb: When you park along the roadway, make sure there’s no more than 12 inches between the curb and your wheels.
-Any more than that and you start to interfere with the traffic flow of the street.
-(22-2-113)
+- Too Far from the Curb: When you park on a street, make sure there’s no more that 12 inches between the curb and your tires.
+Any more than that interferes with traffic flow.

-- Wrong Direction: When parking on the street, park in the same direction that street traffic would travel.
-That means on a two-way road, the passenger side of your vehicle should be up against the curb.
-If your steering wheel side is against the curb, you’re doing it wrong.
-(22-2-113)
+- Wrong Direction: When parking on a street, park in the same direction that traffic would travel.
+On a two-way road, the passenger side of your vehicle should be along the curb.

-- 72 Hours: when it comes to parking, the clock is ticking.
-You can’t leave a vehicle on the roadway for longer than 72 consecutive hours.
-The vehicle must move or it’s subject to a citation.
-That means broken down vehicles cannot be parked at the side of the road.
-(22-2-115)
+- 72 Hours: You can’t leave a vehicle on the road for more than 72 consecutive hours.
+The vehicle must move or it’s subject to a ticket.

-- Driveways: Don’t park in front of someone’s driveway.
+- Driveways: Parking is not allowed within five feet of someone’s driveway.
 Driveways need to be clear so that people can pull in and out without another vehicle obstructing them.
-(22-2-107)

-- Stop Signs and Signals: You can’t park within 30 feet of a stop sign or other traffic signal located at the side of the roadway.
-Parking too close creates a hazard by preventing drivers from clearly seeing the signal.
+- Stop Signs and Signals: You can’t park within 30 feet of a stop sign or other traffic signal located at the side of the road.
+Parking too close creates a hazard, preventing drivers from clearly seeing the signal.
 Give the appropriate distance and help prevent accidents.
-(22-2-107)

 This is not a comprehensive list of traffic codes and violations.
 For a complete list, refer to West Valley City Code Title 22-2.